 Personal connections: Examples of features of this plan that promote belonging and social connection include an entirely new set of social engagement programs that will connect isolated persons to larger communities, including programs for unpaid caregivers, incarcerated veterans, immigrants and refugees, persons with disabilities, and veterans and their families.
 This plan also sets up collaborations of providers to carry out certain levy services instead of relying on sole organizations, creating connections among people who deliver services in addition to connections among the people they serve.
 This plan also provides robust funding to create physical and digital networks that can connect isolated seniors through senior centers and virtual villages.

 System connections: As the VSHSL increases capacity from the Veterans and Human Services Levy that it replaces, King County has a responsibility to ensure continuation of levy-funded programs that are effective and efficient.
 As the VSHSL’s resources and complexity grow, it is increasingly important for the VSHSL to be designed and administered as a system rather than a set of programs.
 Examples of this system building include establishing the King County Veterans Program as a hub for the veterans services system, such that veterans can connect to a wide variety of services they need.
-Another example is to make senior centers and virtual villages as hubs for older adults to access levy-funded services.
+Another example is to make senior centers and virtual villages as hubs for older adults to access VSHSL-funded services.
 Yet another example is creation of a consolidated domestic violence hotline that will connect formerly separate call lines into one hotline available 24-hours a day to serve survivors in multiple languages.

 Shift to Results Based Accountability

 To help achieve the connections the levy seeks, and to improve evaluation and reporting capabilities, the levy is shifting to a Results Based Accountability (RBA) planning and performance measurement framework.
-Every strategy in the implementation plan identifies corresponding community-level changes to which each strategy will contribute, and each strategy or program has a provisional set of performance measures that will measure how the program benefits the people it serves in addition to counting throughput.
+Every strategy in this plan identifies corresponding community-level changes to which each strategy will contribute, and each strategy or program has a provisional set of performance measures that will measure how the program benefits the people it serves in addition to counting throughput.
 This change to RBA aligns the VSHSL with both the Best Starts for Kids and the Mental Illness and Drug Dependency (MIDD) initiatives.

 VSHSL Results Areas and Strategies

-Just as the expanded levy ballot measure built on the successes of the previous two Veterans and Human Services Levy, so, too, does the implementation plan build and expand upon the previous two VHSL Service Improvement Plans governing the 2007 and 2012 levies.
+Just as the expanded levy ballot measure built on the successes of the previous two Veterans and Human Services Levy, so, too, does this plan build and expand upon the previous two VHSL Service Improvement Plans governing the 2007 and 2012 levies.

-Rather than planning strategies around the previous three VHSL goal areas, the implementation plan for the VSHSL is structured around five result areas for the three target populations:
+Rather than planning strategies around the previous three VHSL goal areas, this plan for the VSHSL is structured around five result areas for the three target populations:

 Housing Stability